 - Section 8: Our Do-it-Yourself Family Law Packets

-What is a dissolution?
+What is divorce?

-You may file for marital dissolution only if you are married.
-If you are in a domestic partnership, you file for dissolution of your partnership.
+It is a court action ending your marriage.
+You may file for divorce only if you are married.
+If you are in a domestic partnership, you file a petition to end your partnership.

 In most situations, if you are legally married according to the laws of the state or country where you were married, Washington will recognize your marriage as legal.
-Washington has "no-fault" dissolution.
-You do not need to prove that either party was "at fault" in order to get a dissolution.
-Only one party needs to prove that there are irreconcilable differences(you can no longer get along with each other).
+Washington has "no-fault" divorce.
+You do not have to prove either party was "at fault" to get a divorce.
+Only one party needs to prove there are irreconcilable differences(you can no longer get along).

-How is dissolution different from a legal separation?
+How is divorce different from legal separation?

-We have no publication that tells you how to file a petition for legal separation.
-The procedures are very alike and use many of the same forms.
-For more information on how to file a petition for legal separation, check with your local Family Law Facilitator (if your county has one) or court clerk.
+We have no publication explaining how to file for legal separation.
+The procedures are very alike.
+For more information on how to file a petition for legal separation, ask the family law facilitator or court clerk.

 If you are thinking about filing for legal separation: